chkp-omrina/CloudGuardIaaS/terraform/alicloud/gateway_master/README.md

 # Check Point Gateway Master Terraform module for AliCloud

-Terraform module which deploys a Check Point Security Gateway into a new VPC.
+Terraform module which deploys a Check Point Security Gateway into a new VPC on AliCloud.

 These types of Terraform resources are supported:
 * [Security group](https://www.terraform.io/docs/providers/alicloud/r/security_group.html)